9 fascinating books about the greatest friendships in politics

-If you haven’t seen them, the vice president’s friendship with US President Barack Obama has been the source of many lighthearted internet posts in the days since the contentious 2016 presidential election.
+Come Inauguration Day, the US won’t just be bidding the 44th president adieu.
+We’ll also be saying au revoir to the incredible friendship between Obama and US Vice President Joe Biden.

-So if all the partisan fighting has got you down, take some time to look back at Biden and Obama’s predecessors in the realm of political best buddies.
+So, if you want to beat the Obama/Biden bromance memes withdrawal, make sure to check out these books.

-Amazon Books senior editor Jon Foro created this list of the best books about surprising, strange, and often heartwarming political friendships.
+Amazon Books senior editor Erin Kodicek created this list of the best books about surprising, strange, and often heartwarming political friendships.

-Here are his picks, listed in no particular order, with descriptions in his own words:
+Here are her picks, listed in no particular order, with descriptions in her own words:

 'When former congressman Barney Frank's book, 'Frank: A Life in Politics from the Great Society to Same-Sex Marriage' was released in 2015, he visited the Amazon offices and a colleague asked him what I thought was a fascinating question: Publicly, politicians seem to constantly be at each other's throats, but is a lot of this for show?
 Privately, are some of the same people we see tearing into each other on our television screens actually friends?
 The answer, remarkably, was yes.